Where Do Coffee Beans Come From?

 There are many variants that affect the quality of coffee already from the plantation, even of the same variety.
 The average temperature, the hours of sun, the distribution of the rains and the altitude of the plantation with respect to the sea have an important impact.

-Related Can Coffee Beans Be Frozen?
+Related Why Are Coffee Beans Roasted?

 As in the case of the vineyards, the land (the terroir for the wines) determines many of the qualities of the fruit.
 In general, coffee trees planted in high areas, with regular rains and mild temperatures bear high-quality fruits.
 In any case, the conditions are quite different for the arabic type and the robust type.
 The coffee beans are inside the fruit and wrapped by a sweet pulp.